Simokod/Facebook-Profile-Analyzer/README.md

 ```

 ### How to Run
+Run the `final-project` command in the project folder.
+Using the built-in menu:
-- Enter your facebook username and password in [`credentials.yaml`](credentials.yaml).
+- Enter your facebook username and password.
-- In the [`input.txt`](input.txt) file add profile urls with each link on a new line.
+- Add profile urls you'd like to scrape.
 > Search the profile you want in facebook, and that is the url you want to write in input.txt.

-Run the `ultimate-facebook-scraper` command in the project folder.
+- Scrape away!